Integrations-dev/CliqInformer/README.md

 Go to the Actions tab of the repository to view the message status.

-Here is a Template Repository for the CliqInformer which you can use as a baseline to work with and customize to your usage. https://www.github.com/Integrations-dev/RepositoryTemplate
+Here is a Template Repository for the GitHub Informer which you can use as a baseline to work with and customize to your usage. https://www.github.com/Integrations-dev/RepositoryTemplate